 The first laboratory class

-CEM 161 will begin on Tuesday, May 14th.
-For your first class, you will need to purchase the laboratory manual from one of the bookstores or Room 185 Chemistry.
-For all experiments in CEM 161 you must wear approved safety goggles (available from Room 185 Chemistry) and be dressed appropriately.
+Look in the MSU Schedule of Courses for the day, room, and time that your laboratory section first meets.
+For your first class, you will need to purchase the laboratory manual from one of the bookstores, Room 185 Chemistry.
+For all experiments in CEM 161 you must be dressed appropriately and wear approved safety goggles (available from Room 185 Chemistry).
 In preparation for your first class read over the introduction and the first experiment in your lab manual.

 Checking into your lab